johnzxcvbnm/Adi/unit_2/w05d01/instructor_notes/URL_PARAMS.md

 });
 ```

-We can access the value of `:indexOfPlantsArray` with `req.params.index`
+We can access the value of `:indexOfPlantsArray` with `req.params.indexOfPlantsArray`

 Let's code together to see this in action.